 and smiling at the same time we are aware of suffering?

 This month's comments have generated an interesting range of experiences.
-Vicki can ride into the kind of flow described in post !A "The Eddy" by reading, and Maura can get there in the right kinds of meeting with people who share stories and ideas.
+Vicki can ride into a kind of flow by reading, and Maura can get there in the right kinds of meeting with people who share stories and ideas.
 Also, Maura says, by following a pride of lions at "another animal's pace."
-All these strategies contain the seed of the idea Isak Dinesen hints at in post 1B—that there can be pleasure in entering other worlds, where "things happen without any interference from" one's own side, "and altogether outside his control."
+All these strategies contain the seed of the idea Isak Dinesen hints at in post 1A—that there can be pleasure in entering other worlds, where "things happen without any interference from" one's own side, "and altogether outside his control."

 Pat's comment about having neither time nor interest in entering the kind of drift that might lead to flow has something in common with what Arthur Koestler says about himself just after he has written the sentence quoted in post 1C: Then I was floating on my back in a river of peace, under bridges of silence.
 It came from nowhere and flowed nowhere. . . .
 The I had ceased to exist.